ddev/ddev-drupal-contrib/README.md

 This project provides the following DDEV container commands.

 - [ddev poser](https://github.com/ddev/ddev-drupal-contrib/blob/main/commands/web/poser).
-  - Edits composer.json so that `drupal/core-recommended` becomes a dev dependency.
+  - Creates a temporary [composer.contrib.json](https://getcomposer.org/doc/03-cli.md#composer) so that `drupal/core-recommended` becomes a dev dependency.
+This way the composer.json from the module is untouched.
   - Runs `composer install` AND `yarn install` so that dependencies are available.
   - Note: it is perfectly acceptable to skip this command and edit the require-dev of composer.json by hand.
 - [ddev symlink-project](https://github.com/ddev/ddev-drupal-contrib/blob/main/commands/web/symlink-project).
 This symlinks the top level files of your project into web/modules/custom so that Drupal finds your module.
 This command runs automatically on every `ddev start`.
 See codebase image below.